adambard/learnxinyminutes-docs/zh-cn/c++-cn.html.markdown

     void setWeight(int dogsWeight);

-    // Functions that do not modify the state of the object
+    // 【Functions that do not modify the state of the object
     // should be marked as const.
     // This allows you to call them if given a const reference to the object.
     // Also note the functions must be explicitly declared as _virtual_